dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 - [MDM Authority](mdm-authority-set.md)
 - [Apple MDM Push certificate](apple-mdm-push-certificate-get.md)

-> [!NOTE]
-> Multifactor authentication (MFA) doesn't work during DEP enrollment if you have profile properties set to **Use with User Affinity** and you aren't using a Company Portal.
-After enrollment, MFA works as expected on devices.
-Devices can't prompt users who need to change their password when they first sign in.
-Additionally, users with expired passwords aren't prompted to reset their password during enrollment.
-Users must use a different device to reset the password.

 ## Get an Apple DEP token

 Before you can enroll iOS devices with DEP, you need a DEP token (.p7m) file from Apple.
 This token lets Intune sync information about DEP devices that your corporation owns.
 It also permits Intune to upload enrollment profiles to Apple and to assign devices to those profiles.